kyma-project/kyma/docs/console/docs/010-details-uiextensibility.md

 ### Micro front-end for a specific Namespace

-You can define a micro front-end visible only in the context of a specific Namespace (Namespace).
+You can define a micro front-end visible only in the context of a specific Namespace.

 [Here](https://github.com/kyma-project/kyma/blob/master/docs/console/docs/assets/mf-namespaced.yaml) you can find a sample micro front-end entity using the **namespace** metadata attribute to enable the micro front-end **only** for the production Namespace.